-There is some truth to the belief that provocation is a defense in dog bite cases, but the blanket assumption that provocation is a shield against payment of compensation is a myth.
+There is some truth to the belief that provocation is a defense in dog bite cases, but the blanket assumption that provocation is a shield against payment of dog bite compensation is a myth.
 In California, provocation may be an element of “comparative negligence” that reduces the victim's compensation but it will rarely preclude the payment of any compensation.

 While it is true that dogs have the right to defend themselves from attacks, the concept of “provocation” has been limited by California courts.
-Walking toward a dog is not considered provocation.
+Walking toward a dog is not considered a provocation.
 Reaching for the dog, attempting to pet or play with the dog, and feeding the dog are generally not regarded as provocative acts.